cartalyst/sentry/readme.md

 ### Docs

 Documentation is coming as we near a stable release of Sentry 2.0.
-Until then, you may check our [docs](https://github.com/cartalyst/sentry/tree/master/docs) folder for docs, however some of the methods here may have changed and the docs may need updating.
+Until then, you may check our [docs](https://github.com/cartalyst/sentry/tree/master/docs) folder, however some of the methods here may have changed and the docs *may* need updating.
 Bonus points go to any pull requests to help out with documentation.